 The ConnectiCare Care Transitions Program recognizes the known potential risks associated with transitioning from one practice setting to another.
 ConnectiCare’s program focuses on transition from acute and subacute facility to home with the goal to prevent acute readmission.

-Disease management is defined as the process of assessment, planning, coordination of services and education with a focus on specific chronic conditions such as diabetes, asthma, heart failure, coronary artery disease, and chronic obstruction pulmonary disease.
+Disease management is defined as the process of assessment, planning, coordination of services and education with a focus on specific chronic conditions such as diabetes, asthma, heart failure, coronary artery disease (CAD), and chronic obstruction pulmonary disease (COPD).
 ConnectiCare’s disease management program is designed to produce the best possible outcomes for members, identify opportunities in care and service (e.g. closure of gaps in care), collaborate with providers about the member’s treatment plan in accordance with recommendations from national clinical guidelines and promote cost savings.

 ConnectiCare also offers QuitCare, a smoking cessation program, for members who are ready to quit smoking.
 QuitCare is a telephonic program that includes unlimited quit coaching support from a Master Certified Tobacco Cessation Treatment Specialist, educational materials, coverage for over-the-counter nicotine replacement therapy (under the pharmacy benefit), and physician-prescribed medication for smoking cessation (also covered under the pharmacy benefit).

 ConnectiCare develops and further enhances its TPH management programs in consultation with local physicians, primarily by leveraging the collaborative relationships we have with our provider groups and the practicing physicians who are voting members of ConnectiCare’s Quality Improvement Committee.
 Physicians regularly receive information from ConnectiCare about their patients including those who have been seeking non-urgent care at the emergency room, have clinical gaps in care, have an update to their authorization status or are enrolled in TPH care management.
 Any confidential member information received should be filed in the member’s medical record.
-If you do not want to receive these mailings, please contact our TPH Care Management Department at the number below.
-If you do not want to receive these mailings, please contact our TPH Care Management Department at 1-800-390-3522.
+If you do not want to receive these mailings, please contact our TPH Care Management Department at 800-390-3522.

-Updates of a more urgent nature may be deemed necessary by the TPH care manager in the event a member's health condition has changed.
-In this instance, the care manager will attempt to contact the physician by phone.
+More urgent updates may be deemed necessary by the TPH care manager in the event a member's health condition has changed.
+In this instance, the care manager will attempt to contact the doctor by phone.

 If you would like to know more about ConnectiCare’s TPH management program content, printed copies of the TPH program-care management description, educational materials and mailings to members are available upon request.